pattonga/Symmetric-Weakly-Separated-Collection-Generator/README.md

 **Usage Syntax:**

 - In a terminal, run generateSetsReducedManualInput.py
-- Data for n, k, l, and the ordering taken from user input through the terminal
+- The data for n, k, l, and the ordering are taken from user input through the terminal, although the data is checked for failure conditions